shasafoster/OTC/docs/01_schedule.md

 To observe these business days set ```business_days="Sun Mon Tue Wed Thu"```.

 ### day_roll_convention
-**date rolling** occurs when a payment day or date used to calculate accrued interest falls on the holiday calendar.
-In this case the date is moved forward or backward in time such that it falls on a business day, according with the same business calendar
+Date rolling occurs when a payment day or date used to calculate accrued interest falls on a non-business day or holiday.
+In this case the date is moved forward or backward in time such that it falls on a business day, according with the same business calendar.

 The choice of the date rolling rule is conventional.
 Conventional rules used in finance are:
 -   ```Actual``` : paid on the actual day, even if it is a non-business day.